Meet The Team

-I’m the Charity Fundraising Coordinator here at Hugs.
+I’m the Fundraising Manager here at Hugs.
 My role is really varied and includes fundraising, project managing our veterans well-being project, administration and office duties PLUS helping out the equine and well-being teams.
 I am very excited to be working with such an amazing team and charity.
 I have an FdSc in Animal Behaviour and Psychology and a BA (Hons) in Human Behavioural Studies, which I completed in June 2019, specialising in mental health and well-being.
 I am working towards becoming an expert in both animal and human behaviour to work with both to improve mental well-being and give a sense of purpose and happiness back into their lives, with a focus on military veterans.

 I am extremely driven and passionate and am very outgoing, friendly and caring.
 I have ridden most of my life but I like to be a bit different so I ride western style, like a cowgirl!
 I have studied lots of different horsemanship methods such as Tom Dorrance, Buck Brannaman, Pat Parelli and Monty Roberts and have learnt to use a bit of everything to train my horses.
 I find it really useful to have lots of tools in the bag so if a horse doesn’t understand what I’m asking, I can try a different way.

 I am also passionate about equine-assisted therapy and have trained in the Eagala method.
 Coming into the office every morning and being greeted by the dogs, the office cats and all the other animals is always a great way to start the day.
 Hugs, is such an amazing place, helping both animals and people and I can’t wait to see what the future brings for the team here.